 My name is Caroline and I am a brittle Type 1 Diabetic.
 This means I am unaware of dangerously low and high blood sugars, which I experience daily.
 I was hiking on vacation and experienced a low blood sugar [episode], and by the time I realized my blood sugar had dropped I was dangerously close to passing out.
 This is when I knew something had to change.
 I contacted Service Dogs of Virginia and was amazed to learn that dogs could be trained to alert me to these dangerous changes in my blood sugar.

-This is when Fig came into my life.
-Fig, the wondrous working dog, is a 2-year old lab that is trained to smell the changes in my blood sugar.
+This is when Annie came into my life.
+Annie, the wondrous working dog, is a 2-year old lab that is trained to smell the changes in my blood sugar.
 We have been working very well together.
 My blood sugars are under control and I am now able to participate in activities I enjoy that I had been previously unable to do for fear of losing consciousness.
-Fig has not just changed my life, . — Caroline training with her diabetic alert dog, Figgy
+Fig has not just changed my life, . — Caroline training with her diabetic alert dog, Annie

 To view a Public Service Announcement about our Diabetic Alert dog program, starring another of our Type 1 Diabetic clients, Jamie, and her dog Opus, click HERE.
 This commercial aired in the greater Charlottesville area in late 2011.